Gladiolus italicus

 Iridaceae - the Iris Family Monocot.

-Thought to be the hyacinth of Greek mythology, the field gladiolus, Gladiolus italicus, creates a dramatic splash of magenta across the fields in springtime.
-It grows mainly on agricultural land.
+Gladiolus italicus, creates a dramatic splash of magenta across the fields in springtime.
+It grows mainly on agricultural land and is abundant in the cemetary field on the edge of Skopelos town.

 There are 6 to 10 flowers arranged in a spikes along one side of the gracefully curved stems, each in the axil of a narrow bract.
-The lower petals have white markings which are said to represent ancient Greek letters.
 There are 3 stamens and 3 stigmas attached to a single style.

 Each plant has 3 or 4 grey-green leaves which are long and slightly ribbed with a pointed tip.